mozilla-services/pulseguardian/README.md

 ## Setup

-See the mozillapulse [HACKING.md][] file for instructions on setting up a local Pulse environment.
-You can also use a docker container.
-There are no proper docs for this yet, but see the functions in `test/docker_setup.py`, which create an image and container running RabbitMQ, forwarding the AMQP and management API ports from 5672 and 15672 to 5673 and 15673 on the local host, respectively.

-TODO: Docker is a more lightweight solution than Vagrant and should be considered the preferred way.
-We need docs here, and the mozillapulse package's tests should be updated to use docker instead of Vagrant.

 Using a virtualenv is highly recommended.
 One possible installation would be

 * Clone the repository and cd into it.